theopn/dotfiles/README.md

 > Everything you could think of but a text editor

-I use it every day for a to-do list and project management (Org mode), file management (Dired), and Git interaction (Magit).
-But I still do not understand why it is a better text editor than Neovim (sorry Emacs users).
+I use it for Org-agenda (to-do list), Org-roam (the "Second Brain"), and general note-taking in Org mode.
+I tried to use it as my main text editor a couple times, but I unfortunately do not see an appeal over Neovim.

 #### Git